tommyku/blog3/content/blog/2021-was-like.md

 > Time spent in fixing mistakes is time wasted.
 When you could have spent less time avoiding the mistake in the first place.
 Take controlled risk. &mdash; Somewhere online

-> I have the tendency to hoard for backup so I have the option when the primary one fails (buy the same camera/headphones) but that means I'm foregoing a better future for a comfortable present. &mdash; Probably Me
+> I have the tendency to hoard for backup so I have the option when the primary one fails (buy the same camera/headphones) but that means I'm forgoing a better future for a comfortable present. &mdash; Probably Me

 > Life never runs out of waves to shake you.
 But while it isn't easy, you do learn to surf better. &mdash; [charlie_wonka on Reddit](https://www.reddit.com/user/charlie_wonka/), probably